Particular/docs.particular.net/persistence/azure-table/configuration_code_astp_[3,).partial.md

 ### Partitioning

 When storing sagas, saga IDs are by default deterministically derived from the saga data:  the correlation property name and the correlation property value.
 This deterministic ID is used as the partition key.
+The partition key is the key to achieving transactionality.

+There might be scenario's in which it's desirable to set a custom partition key:
+- When upgrading to the Azure Table Persistence, it's possible make use of the added transactionality-features by setting the partition key for existing sagas that may have in-flight messages
+- To enable business operations to participate in transactions before the saga has been created, the saga ID can be precomputed and set as the partition key

-To set a custom partition key derived from saga ID, the `IProvidePartitionKeyFromSagaId` interface implementation can be injected into behaviors in the logical pipeline stage.
+To set a custom partition key, the `IProvidePartitionKeyFromSagaId` interface implementation can be injected into behaviors in the logical pipeline stage.

 snippet: BehaviorUsingIProvidePartitionKeyFromSagaId